SebastienValla/cairo_doc_gen/README.md

 # cairo_doc_gen

-A Scarb library for generating HTML documentation from comments in Cairo smart contracts.
+A library for generating HTML documentation from comments in Cairo smart contracts.

 ## Overview